 (The original version of this article titled, “Implications of Employee Contractualization,” was first published on the Bedan Management Professional, True Red, the official publication of San Beda University Graduate School of Business, September 2016 issue, vol. XIII.)

-President Duterte’s promise to end endo has given proletariats a flicker of hope since the presidential campaign trail started when the then-mayor of Davao City now President Rodrigo Duterte passionately promise to end endo or contractualization.
+President Duterte’s promise to end endo has given proletariats a flicker of hope since the presidential campaign trail started.
+The then-mayor of Davao City now President Rodrigo Duterte passionately promised to end endo or contractualization.
 Such a motherhood statement has since become a mainstream issue and cast fears among Philippine companies.

 Contractualization is hiring employees on a contractual basis.
 It deprives employees of security of tenure even if the job they are hired for requires them to do a regular type of work.
 It debilitates the chance for long-term employment.
 It leads to a rise of casual employment so rampant in the industrial and government labor (Sicat, 2007).